raimapo/DroneCan_Libcanard/README.md

 Each new example will need just to change main.c file.
 All examples for STM32H7.
 So no need to duplicate all files just use initial STM32G4 configuration.

 Examples
-1. Raw data send - Basic for both MCU.
+1. Raw canard data send - Basic for both MCU. result [View example image](images/1_example.png)